 There is always an ecumenical Thanksgiving Eve Service and an ecumenical Good Friday Service as well as sponsorship of the annual Crop Walk and an annual Clergy Dinner.
 The clergy meet for lunch on an occasional basis.

-This page: February 2021 PARISH GOVERNANCE:
+PARISH GOVERNANCE:

 ECCT:

 The Episcopal Church in Connecticut (ECCT) includes all of the Episcopal churches in the State of Connecticut.
 ECCT is headquartered at: